ShFlavian/Getting_and_Cleaning_Data/Codebook.md

-# Code Book
+#Code Book
 This code book explains the actions performed and the resulting data and variables.

-## Data source:
+##Data source
 The data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Pre-requisite:
+##Pre-requisite:
-The following files are already downloaded and exist in the working directory. activity_labels.txt features.txt subject_test.txt
+The following files are already downloaded and exist in the working directory.
+•	activity_labels.txt
+•	features.txt
+•	subject_test.txt
-X_test.txt
+•	X_test.txt
-y_test.txt
+•	y_test.txt
-subject_train.txt
+•	subject_train.txt
-X_train.txt
+•	X_train.txt
-y_train.txt
+•	y_train.txt

-## Data variables:
+##Data variables
-Name: subject
+Names:	subject
 Description: the ID of the test subject.
 Values: 1 to 30

-Name: activity
+Names:	activity
-Description: The type of activity performed when the corresponding measurements were taken.
+Description: the type of activity performed when the corresponding measurements were taken.
-Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING,STANDING, LAYING
+Values: WALKING , WALKING_UPSTAIRS ,WALKING_DOWNSTAIRS , SITTING, STANDING , LAYING

-Measurements columns: see list below
+Names: see list below for the Measurements columns
-Description: the average of each variable for each activity and each subject for the mean and standard deviations. features data set contains duplicated values.
-This will result in error message when using select().
-I have decided to rename the columns pasting the ID to the measurment name
+Description: the average of each variable for each activity and each subject for the mean and standard deviations.
+note: features data set contains dupplicated values.
+This will cause issues when using select()resulting in receiving error message.
+To solve this I have paste the ID identifer to the measurment name.
 1.tbodyaccmeanx
 2.tbodyaccmeany
 3.tbodyaccmeanz